oussemah/ComesteroPy/README.md

 The goal of this project is to provide a python module allowing easy usage of this universal interface in any python 3.0+ application.

-This has been successfully tested on a MINT 16 os and on a Raspbian wheezy os (Most of it was tested anyway).
+This has been successfully tested on a Linux Mint 16 OS and on a Raspbian Wheezy OS (Most of it was tested anyway).

 Please feel free to contribute or contact me at Oussema HARBI <oussema.elharbi@gmail.com>